Mortar (weapon)

-A mortar is usually a simple, lightweight, man-portable, muzzle-loaded weapon, consisting of a smooth-bore (although some models use a rifled barrel) metal tube fixed to a base plate (to spread out the recoil) with a lightweight bipod mount and a sight.
-They launch explosive shells (technically called bombs) in high-arcing ballistic trajectories.
+A mortar today is usually a simple, lightweight, man-portable, muzzle-loaded cannon consisting of a smooth-bore (although some models use a rifled barrel) metal tube fixed to a base plate (to spread out the recoil) with a lightweight bipod mount and a sight.
 Mortars are typically used as indirect fire weapons for close fire support with a variety of ammunition.
+Historically, mortars were heavy siege artillery.
+Mortars launch explosive shells (technically called bombs) in high arching ballistic trajectories.

 History

 Mortars have been used for hundreds of years.
-The earliest mortars were used in Korea in a 1413 naval battle when Korean gunsmiths developed the wan'gu (gourd-shaped mortar) (완구, 碗口).
+The earliest reported use of mortars was in Korea in a 1413 naval battle when Korean gunsmiths developed the wan'gu (gourd-shaped mortar) (완구, 碗口).
 The earliest version of the wan'gu dates back to 1407.
-Choi Hae-san (최해산, 崔海山) (1380–1443), the son of Choe Mu-seon (최무선, 崔茂宣) (1325–1395), is generally credited with inventing the wan'gu.
-In the Ming dynasty, general Qi Jiguang recorded the use of a mini cannon called the Hu dun pao that was similar to the mortar.
+Ch'oe Hae-san (1380–1443), the son of Ch'oe Mu-sŏn (1325–1395), is generally credited with inventing the wan'gu.
+In the Ming dynasty, general Qi Jiguang recorded the use of a mini cannon called the hu dun pao that was similar to the mortar.

 The first use in siege warfare was at the 1453 siege of Constantinople by Mehmed the Conqueror.
 An Italian account of the 1456 siege of Belgrade by Giovanni da Tagliacozzo states that the Ottoman Turks used seven mortars that fired "stone shots one Italian mile high".
 The time of flight of these was apparently long enough that casualties could be avoided by posting observers to give warning of their trajectories.

 Early mortars, such as the Pumhart von Steyr, were large and heavy and could not be easily transported.
 Simply made, these weapons were no more than iron bowls reminiscent of the kitchen and apothecary mortars whence they drew their name.
 An early transportable mortar was invented by Baron Menno van Coehoorn in 1701.
-This mortar fired an exploding shell, which had a fuse that was lit by the hot gases when fired.
+This mortar fired an exploding shell, which had a fuse that was lit by hot gases when fired.
 The Coehorn mortar gained quick popularity, necessitating a new form of naval ship, the bomb vessel.
 Mortars played a significant role in the Venetian conquest of Morea, and in the course of this campaign an ammunition depot in the Parthenon was blown up.
 An early use of these more mobile mortars as field artillery (rather than siege artillery) was by British forces in the suppression of the Jacobite rising of 1719 at the Battle of Glen Shiel.
 High angle trajectory mortars held a great advantage over standard field guns in the rough terrain of the West Highlands of Scotland.